 Endodontics is the branch of dentistry that concentrates on the nerves and pulp within the teeth.
 Root canals are probably the most notorious dental procedure related to endodontics, and they are essential for treating infections within the tooth.
 An untreated tooth infection can be extremely painful and lead to more severe conditions, such as abscess or bone loss.
-Patients who undergo a root canal experience extraordinary relief from the chronic pain associated with a tooth infection, enabling them to eat without discomfort.
+Patients who undergo a root canal experience extraordinary relief from chronic pain associated with a tooth infection, enabling them to eat without discomfort.
 While the prospect of necessitating a root canal can seem frightening, advancements in dental technology have made the process as comfortable as possible.
-At Gentle Care Dentistry, we strive to create a soothing environment for all of our patients to ensure a tranquil and pleasing endodontic experience.
+At Gentle Care Dentistry, we strive to create a soothing environment for all of our patients in Las Cruces, New Mexico to ensure a tranquil and pleasing endodontic experience.

 What a Root Canal Can Do

 - Relieve individual tooth pain